10 Things to Know About Teen Medicine Abuse

 Here are 10 things to know about medicine abuse:

-Teens may experiment with prescription drugs because they believe they are “safer” than street drugs.
-After all, these drugs are prescribed from a medical professional.
+Teens may experiment with prescription drugs because they believe they are “safer” than street drugs because they are prescribed by a medical professional.

 What they don’t realize is the potential for addiction lurking in those pills.